CRC Open WebUI User Guide

 1.1.
-Joining the CRC GenAI Open WebUI Platform
+Signing up on the CRC Open WebUI GenAI Platform

 The Center for Research Computing (CRC) launched a GenAI platform in December 2024 for faculty, students and staff of the ND community.

-You can join the CRC Hosted Open WebUI GenAI platform at this link: CRC Hosted Open WebUI Platform (on campus or VPN, Notre Dame Google login required).
+You can sign up on the CRC Hosted Open WebUI Platform (on campus or VPN, Notre Dame Google login required).

 The CRC GenAI integrated platform leverages the Open WebUI application.
 Open WebUI (OWUI) is an extensible, feature-rich, and user-friendly AI platform that supports various Large Language Model (LLM) runners like Ollama and OpenAI-compatible APIs, with a built-in inference engine for Retrieval-Augmented Generation (RAG).
 Refer to the Open WebUI documentation for more information.